-Sacred Scripture tells us that we, as humans, are made in the image and likeness of God (see Gn.
+Sacred Scripture tells us that as humans we are made in the image and likeness of God (see Gn.
 1: 26).
 We are gifted with intelligence and free will.
 We can think and make free choices.
 Since Jesus, the Son of God, chose to become one of us—a man like us in all things but sin (see Heb.
-4:15)—we are no doubt God’s masterpiece, His finest creation.
+4:15)—we are God’s masterpiece, His finest creation.
 He came to earth to die for us and for our salvation (see the Nicene Creed).
 We are worth not only creating, but also redeeming.
 We are that important and precious to God!

 As humans, often because of pride and other defects in our human nature, we create false gods.
 We project things on God that we would like to see, but that do not actually reflect the way God is.